digitalocean/doctl/README.md

 ### Option 1 – Download a Release from GitHub

 Visit the [Releases page][doctl-releases] for the `doctl` GitHub project, and find the appropriate archive for your operating system and architecture.
+(For OS X systems, remember to use the `darwin` archive.)

 You can download the archive from from your browser, or copy its URL and retrieve it to your home directory with `wget` or `curl`:

 ```
 cd ~